Filipino Style Adobo Recipe

 • Serving platter

-Adobo’s Primary Ingredients – Vinegar & Soy Sauce
+Adobo’s Primary Ingredients – Pork, Vinegar, and Soy Sauce

-You surely can’t make adobo without vinegar and the most common king of vinegar used in adobo is the cane vinegar, but there are others that can do the job as well.
-However if you want to use a vinegar which is best for health, you may use white vinegar which has a lot of health benefits including blood sugar control, weight management, reduced cholesterol and antimicrobial properties.
+You surely can’t make adobo without vinegar, and the most common type of vinegar used in adobo is cane vinegar, but there are others that can do the job as well.
+However, if you want to use a vinegar that is best for health, you may opt for white vinegar, which has a lot of health benefits including blood sugar control, weight management, reduced cholesterol, and antimicrobial properties.

 Aside from the fact that soy sauce gives a flavorful taste when combined with vinegar, it also helps balance the acidity of the vinegar.
-Just the perfect amount of the two and you can never go wrong with your adobo dish.
+With just the perfect amount of the two, you can never go wrong with your adobo dish.

 Interesting Facts About Adobo

-• The perfect adobo lies on the perfect balance of the soy sauce and vinegar.
+• The perfect adobo lies in the perfect balance of the soy sauce and vinegar.

-• Before the Chinese introduces soy sauce to the Philippines, adobo was believed to have been marinated using vinegar and salt only.
+• Before the Chinese introduced soy sauce to the Philippines, adobo was believed to have been marinated using vinegar and salt only.

 • There are a lot of varieties of adobo but the most popular one is the Chicken adobo.
 You can use pork or beef as well or even vegetables.